Particle systems (2D)¶

 corner of the rectangle, relative to the particle emitter.

-You can generate a Visibility Rect can be generated automatically using the toolbar above the 2d view.
-To do so select the Particles2D node and Click
+You can have Godot generate a Visibility Rect automatically using the toolbar above the 2d view.
+To do so, select the Particles2D node and Click

 Particles > Generate Visibility Rect.
 Godot will simulate the Particles2D node emitting particles for a few seconds and set the rectangle to fit the surface the particles take.